-Undecided (University Studies) Students
+Exploring (University Studies) Students

-If you enter the university either not having selected a major or not being admitted to a major (e.g. business, nursing, etc.), you will be a part of the University Studies program in the College of Arts and Science.
+If you enter the university either not having selected a major or not being admitted to a major (e.g. business, nursing, etc.), you will be a part of the University Studies program in the Office of Exploratory Studies.
 The aim of this program is to introduce you to the broadest range of academic areas available at the university.
-It will help you determine what path is right for you and, ultimately, facilitate your declaration of a major.
-The program includes one-on-one advising meetings and special programs that will help you develop a strong academic plan as you explore majors and potential careers.
+Your Student Success Navigator will help you determine what path is right for you and, ultimately, facilitate your declaration of a major.
+The program includes one-on-one advising meetings with a Student Success Navigator, an assigned career advisor, and special programs that will facilitate your development of a strong academic plan as you explore majors and potential careers.